gsalinas01/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Overview
-  In this project I aim to perform statistical analysis of MechaCar data (a hypothetical car from a hypothetical car manufacturer: AutosRUs') utilizing R and generating summaries of the different data points uncovered.
+  In this project I aim to perform statistical analysis of MechaCar data (a hypothetical car prototype from a hypothetical car manufacturer: AutosRUs') utilizing R and generating summaries of the different data points uncovered.

 ## Results
   ### Linear Regression to Predict MPG